 There are many reasons people are grieving, especially post-pandemic, but we’re seeing a rise in both churches offering support groups particularly focused on grief.
 Both First Presbyterian and Wycliffe already offer well-attended grief support groups.
 Grief takes support.
 Grief also points to other underlying problems and can be expressed by a host of symptoms.
 One leader from FPCVB’s very well-attended PAN (for all addictions) Fellowship, who will remain anonymous, once reminded me that though people are addicted to drugs and alcohol, ultimately, that’s not their problem.
 The problem is whatever leads them to partake in excess to escape the grief they are experiencing.
 Many of the city’s churches host Alcoholics Anonymous as well as PAN support groups because our locals struggle with addiction and, ultimately, grief.
 I believe this is why FPCVB’s PAN Fellowship became so popular.
 It is a meeting that is open to all people to discuss the topic of emotional sobriety and how to manage their emotions.
 My point here is to express that people are grieving within our community, needing spaces and resources to deal with that grief before it compounds upon other grief and becomes detrimental to individuals’ health and well-being.
 So, in my opinion, there is a real need right now to come alongside people in their grief experiences.

 Another challenge is the close proximity of various churches.
 Within a two-mile radius of Wycliffe Presbyterian, several other churches exist, including Spring Branch Community Church, Grace Family Fellowship, Church of the Holy Family, Virginia Beach Christian, and Wave Church.
 Many of these churches are quite large, resulting in a robust religious landscape.
 For Wycliffe, this presents a challenge and opportunity to distinguish itself from other churches in the area.
 While many nearby churches focus on traditional services and support groups, Wycliffe has the opportunity to be a great source of compassion for pet lovers in Virginia Beach by prioritizing this unique emotional need for support during a pet’s death.
-By embracing this niche ministry, Wycliffe can stand out and offer compassionate care that is faithful to the mission and grow it’s ministry.
+By embracing this niche ministry, Wycliffe can stand out and offer compassionate care that is faithful to the mission and grow its ministry.
 In doing so, it will foster deeper relationships with people within the community, reinforcing the idea that God’s love extends to all members of our family—furry or otherwise.

 In our beach town, there is also a lot of visibility of people’s love for pets as well as their enjoyment of life in public with their pets.
-Alongside this shared love for animals also comes individual’ and families’ grief as their pets die.
+Alongside this shared love for animals also comes individual and families’ grief as their pets die.
 While the topic of grief due to the loss of a pet may be transferrable in many communities, the issue of grief around a pet loss is certainly present in this specific community.
 People love their pets almost everywhere.
 However, Wycliffe is in a place where they must address the challenge of how they will set themselves apart, and I believe that one way to encourage them to risk faithfully is for them to offer pastoral care and space for people to grieve their loss of a pet.
 For this reason, Wycliffe Presbyterian is in the perfect position to extend pastoral care to those grieving the loss of a pet in Virginia Beach.